henvic/henvic.github.io/content/posts/tesla.md

 * Wait for them to become available
 * Have my detailer fix it for 30% of the price with promised 90-95% accuracy

-Even if I decide to get the spoiler, I want to cover the area with the paint repair kit to protect it adequately.
+Even if I decide to get the spoiler, I want to cover the area with the paint repair kit to protect the area.
 {{% /markdown %}}
 </div>
 </div>